 1. Build a Movie Recommender System

 Streaming platforms provide granular recommendations based on how you and others like you interact with content.
-In this project, you’ll learn how to build a movie recommender system.
+In this recommendation system project, you’ll learn how to build a movie recommender system.

 2. American Signal Language Recognition